kartonfarkas/api_docs/source/suite/contacts/list_contacts_in_a_segment.rst

    * - 202
      - 10001
      - The segment is currently evaluated.
-     - List again until you see the result.
+     - Use this resource again until you see the result.
    * - 404
      - 10002
      - The segment specified does not exist.